 Parekh also expressed worry for the cafe’s employees.
 “The workers were always really fun and played good music” in the space, she said.

 Greenspan did not respond to multiple requests for comment on whether employees would be granted temporary unemployment benefits or pay from Blue State.
-Most Rhode Island workers on a payroll are covered by state unemployment insurance, according to the Rhode Island Department of Labor and Training
+Most Rhode Island workers on a payroll are covered by state unemployment insurance, according to the Rhode Island Department of Labor and Training.

 “Our customers are sad to see us go and our dedicated regulars have rewards cards with points and money that will lose all value,” wrote the employee.
 “We’ve been very vocal about our closure to our customers and, honestly, these last couple days have been the busiest Blue State has been in a while.”

-Rhea Rasquinha is a Metro Section Editor covering Development and Infrastructure and also serves as Co-Chief of Illustrations.
-She previously covered the College Hill, Fox Point & the Jewelry District and Brown & Beyond beats.
-Rhea is a junior from New York studying Biomedical Engineering and loves dark chocolate and penguins.
+Rhea Rasquinha is a Metro editor covering development and infrastructure.
+She also serves as the co-chief of illustrations.
+She previously covered College Hill, Fox Point and the Jewelry District.
+Rhea is a senior from New York studying Biomedical Engineering.